 The Alhambra sits on a stunning piece of real estate – a high, mountainous location on Sabika Hill with sweeping views over Granada and the surrounding countryside

-Alhambra became a UNESCO site in 1984.
-It's a deeply affecting place.
-It's so beautiful and enchanting, it’s difficult to process.
+The Alhambra is so beautiful and enchanting, it’s difficult to process.
 Or to unglue your camera from your face.

 History of the Alhambra